ClipMe vs OpusClip: live-native clipping vs upload-first

 Where ClipMe pulls ahead

-• Native Kick ingest — paste a kick.com VOD or go live, no re-upload
+• Native Kick ingest — connect a live channel or paste a kick.com VOD, no re-upload

 ClipMe vs OpusClip, line by line